Cognigy/Documentation/docs/en/docs/ai/endpoints/overview.md

 !!! danger "Support of Chatbase tool is ended"
     Chatbase is an outdated analytics tool and is not supported any longer.

 Cognigy.AI can be connected directly to Google's **Chatbase** analytics platform.
 When enabled, your Chatbase bot's API key needs to be entered.
-All relevant data that enters the Endpoint, is forwarded to Chatbase.
+All relevant data that enters the Endpoint is forwarded to Chatbase.

 #### Dashbot